preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/navigation-bar/index.rst

 + **Show icon**: For the top action menu, showing an icon is default.
 If you add other action menus, you can choose to show icons or not.
 + **Show text**: For the top action menu, showing text is default.
 If you add other action menus, you can choose to show texts or not.
 + **Item Limit**: (A description will be added soon).

+See below for information on how to add Action Menu objects.

 Home settings
 ***************